 Ensuring registration is consistent for all apps

-By helping you smooth the registration process, CIAM helps you minimize abandonment and maximize conversion rates.
+A streamlined registration process helps you minimize abandonment and maximize conversion rates.

-After registration, customers must authenticate—or sign on—to interact with your digital properties.
+After registration, customers must authenticate their identities to interact with your digital properties.
 If they have to use a different set of credentials for each application and can’t easily access what they want, they may walk away from your brand and straight into the arms of your competitors.